 Juno, in a fit of rage, demanded that Vulcan return home but he refused.
 Vulcan did however send Juno a beautifully constructed chair made from silver and gold and ornately inlaid with mother-of-pearl.
 Seeing the chair, Juno was pleased by the gift.
 However, as soon as she sat in the chair, hidden springs and bands of metal wrapped her body and held her captive.
 Being a sinister trap designed for Juno, the more Juno struggled to free herself, the tighter the chair gripped her.

-So as you can see Vulcan pretty much rocks and the Romans thought of him as a pretty powerful and fearsome god.
-As I mentioned earlier, Vulcan was part of the most ancient platform of Roman myth and religion.
-Worship of Vulcan eventually fell out of favor but we remember him today as the great and powerful blacksmith god.
+So as you can see, the Romans thought of him as a very powerful and fearsome god.
+As mentioned earlier, Vulcan was part of the most ancient platform of Roman myth and religion.
+Worship of Vulcan eventually fell out of favor but he is still remembered today as the great and powerful blacksmith god.

 7. Tom Joyce